How does the university communicate with students?

 Can parents request student’s personal and educational information?

 Marquette is bound by the rules and regulations established within the Family Educational Rights and Privacy Act and therefore can't release any information educational information without a signed FERPA waiver form.
-Please go to the college office, Olin, Room 201, to submit a form.
+Please go to the Academic Advising Center, to submit a form.
 More information on FERPA.

 How do I know when to register?